frankko/Artboard-Tools/README.md

 Useful if you’re designing a bunch of screens and you wanted each section to be its own row.

-The pattern searched for goes like this: 'group name' + '\-\-' + 'whatever'.
-For example, 'headers\-\-version-A', 'headers\-\-version-B', 'sidebars\-\-version-A', 'footers\-\-version-A', 'footers\-\-version-B'.
+The pattern searched for goes like this: ‘group name’ + ‘\-\-’ + ‘whatever’.
+For example, ‘headers\-\-version-A’, ‘headers\-\-version-B’, ‘sidebars\-\-version-A’, ‘footers\-\-version-A’, ‘footers\-\-version-B’.
 That would create three rows.

+[If you know what you’re doing, space between artboards can be edited in the file `Artboard-Tools.sketchplugin/Contents/Sketch/group_artboards.cocoascript`.]

+## Zoom Artboard to Fit ( cmd+4 )

+The equivalent of selecting an artboard and doing “Zoom Selection” (cmd+2), but it always zooms the whole artboard, even if you’ve selected a layer within the artboard.

 ## Select Prev Artboard ( cmd+[ ), Select Next Artboard ( cmd+] )